A sample itinerary for the week

 Today is our wine tour to Chianti Classico region to visit two beautiful historic wineries with a delicious lunch at a family owned local trattoria.
 We’ll stop at a historic estate and visit the garden with spectacular views of Chianti region and it’s vineyards and olive trees.
-On our way home there will be time to stop at the large grocery store to stock up on food items you may want to take home, then back to the Villa.
-Dinner and the evening is free time and you may want to relax at the Villa or catch a taxi out for dinner.
+On our way home there will be time to stop at the grocery store to stock up on food items you may want to take home!
+Dinner and the evening is free and you may want to just relax at the Villa or catch a taxi out for dinner.

 Day Seven, Friday

-7:30 – Depart for Siena for an aperativo in the Campo or last minute shopping and then into the Selva Contrada for their annual “Festa della Castangna” or Chestnut Festival.
-Held outside in a quaint corner of the city, the dinner includes dishes and desserts made with chestnuts, served with excellent local wines.
+In the evening we depart for Siena for an aperativo in the Campo or last minute shopping and then into the Selva Contrada for their annual “Festa della Castangna” or Chestnut Festival.
+Held outside in a quaint corner of the city, our farewell dinner includes dishes and desserts made with chestnuts, served with excellent local wines.
 If the festival is not taking place, we will visit another local festa or restaurant.

 Day Eight, Saturday

-Check-out at your leisure, taking with you lots of great recipes, new skills and ideas for your own Tuscan dinners at home!
+Check-out at by 10 a.m., taking with you lots of memories, great recipes, new skills and ideas for your own Tuscan dinners at home!

 All Inclusive Package

 All classes begin Saturday evening.
 Cost is $3,800 U.S. for the full week inclusive of accommodations (based on double occupancy), tours, tastings, cooking lessons followed by lunch or dinner with wines, all meals while group is together.

 Dates and prices subject to change.
 Single supplement is $600.

 - 7 nights accommodation in historic countryside villa

 - Full-time support by specialist guides, transportation to all events, plus all entrance and/or guide fees

 - 3 hands-on cooking classes in the 900 year old flour mill or our villa

-- All meals (except 1 dinner and 1 lunch while you are on your own)
+- All breakfasts, lunches and dinners during the week (except when you are on your own)

 - Regional wines with meals, tastings of wines, pecorino cheeses and local olive oils.